Official Glen Cove Chamber of Commerce By-Laws

 Section 3.
 Divisions

-The Board may create such divisions, bureaus, departments or councils as it deems advisable to handle the work of the Chamber.
+The Board may create such divisions, bureaus, departments or councils as it deems advisable to handle the work of the Chamber and shall authorize and define the duties thereof.

 ARTICLE VIII – FINANCES